QuiNz0r/Logitech-Battery-LED/README.md

 - Logitech G Hub Software (2020.6.58918)

 # Limitations
-- Since the Logitech SDK doesn't provide battery status the value is read directly from Memory, thus the pointer offsets need to be updated most likely after Logitech updates their Software
+- Since the Logitech SDK doesn't provide battery status the value is read directly from Memory, thus the pointer offsets needs to be updated most likely after Logitech updates their Software
 - Only 64 bit is supported
 - Only one Mouse supported (first one connected)